qruto/laravel-flora/README.md

 ## Introduction

-We all know, that every application should contain **Installation** section with list of actions that you should to do for preparing an application to work.
+We all know, that every application should contain readme file and **Installation** section with list of actions that you should to do for preparing an application to work.

-As usually:
+Typical instruction:

 - install dependencies
 - run migrations